prakashsanker/flights-mcp-server/src/README.md

 This MCP server can be used with either Claude Desktop or your own client.

+### Pre-requisites

+1. Go to RapidAPI, and look for the booking.com API.
+Issue yourself a key
+2. Go to google cloud and issue yourself a Google Maps API key.

 ### Use with Claude Desktop

 In order to work with Claude Desktop, use the below `claude_desktop_config.json`